sue962/axi-xai-workshop/README.md

 We use the public HCRL Car-Hacking dataset (Song, Woo, Kim, *Vehicular Communications* vol. 21, 100198, 2020), collected from a real 2010 Hyundai Sonata.
 Download from <https://ocslab.hksecurity.net/Datasets/car-hacking-dataset> and place under `9) Car-Hacking Dataset/`.
 The dataset (~850 MB) is not included in this repository.

+For the reach experiment we additionally use the Chevrolet Spark subset of the HCRL Survival Analysis Dataset (<https://ocslab.hksecurity.net/Datasets/survival-ids>), placed under `dataset/Spark/`.
+Also not committed.

 ## Setup

 ```bash